 The area is steeped in History with many old monuments and buildings nearby made from the local yellow limestone.
-Hadrians wall and its forts are probably the oldest historical monuments in the area, Durham Cathedral is worth a visit as is St Peters Church in Sunderland which dates back to 674AD.
+Hadrians wall and its forts are probably the oldest historical monuments in the area, #Durham Cathedral (scene for a scene in “Harry Potter and the philosophers stone”) is a must visit attraction as is St Peters Church in Sunderland which dates back to 674AD.
 The industrial heritage of the area is also very important with several attractions.

-Sunderland has its annual air display 21-23 July 2017.
+Seaburn hosts the Sunderland international airshow, an annual event in July.
 The display can be viewed all along the sea front between Roker and Seaburn.
 The annual Sunderland Illuminations also take place throughout October along the sea front, and are a popular family attraction.
 Both events are free.

 Set against the magnificent backdrop of Auckland Castle in Bishop Auckland, County Durham, Kynren (an epic tale of England) is a show crammed with special effects that bring each scene to life.
 The sound track by award-winning composer Nathan Stornetta will make the hairs on the back of your neck stand on end.

-Tynemouth Priory hosts its Mouth of the Tyne Festival 6-9 July 2017.
+Tynemouth Priory hosts its Mouth of the Tyne Festival in July

 www.sunderlandchristmas.co.uk Christmas market, ice skating and other events